How Much Manchester City Made After Carabao Cup Final Win vs Arsenal

 Source: Getty Images

-Arsenal came into the final with momentum and started brightly.
-They nearly took the lead early on, but goalkeeper James Trafford produced a stunning triple save to keep City level.
+Arsenal came into the final with momentum and started brightly, nearly taking the lead early on, but goalkeeper James Trafford produced a triple save to keep Man City level.

-That moment shifted the tone of the game.
-City settled, grew in confidence, and began to impose themselves, with Antoine Semenyo heavily involved in their attacking play.
+That moment shifted the tone of the game as City settled, grew in confidence, and began to impose themselves, with Antoine Semenyo heavily involved in their attacking play.

 Read also